-The Governors and Headteacher operate a zero tolerance approach to bullying behaviour.
-Details of our school's approach to preventing and addressing bullying are set out in our anti-bullying policy.
-In extreme cases, including that of unprovoked violent behaviour, parents will be notified of the incident and an exclusion (or warning of exclusion) may be issued.
+Details of our school's approach to preventing and addressing bullying are set out in our Anti-bullying policy.
 Where practically possible, the Headteacher or a senior teacher will also inform the parents of all parties involved by telephone as soon as possible.

-Zero-tolerance approach to sexual harassment and sexual violence
+16: Zero-tolerance approach to sexual harassment and sexual violence